BinaryChaosTV/SARndbox/README.md

 An AR Sandbox requires the following hardware components:

 - A computer with a good graphics card, running any version of Linux.
-The AR Sandbox software, in principle, also runs on Mac OS X, but we advise against it.
 We strongly recommend using desktop computers over laptop computers.
 For one, laptop computers powerful enough to run an AR Sandbox are typically more expensive than desktop computers of comparable power; second, laptop computers with high-end Nvidia graphics cards often contain so-called Nvidia Optimus technology to reduce system power usage by dynamically switching between the high-performance discrete graphics processing unit (GPU) and the main CPU's low-performance integrated graphics processor (IGP).
 Optimus is not fully supported on Linux, and may prevent access to the discrete graphics card entirely.
 Our current PC uses an Nvidia GTX 1060.
-- The AR Sandbox does not run under Windows, and neither does it run from within a virtual machine.
-It either requires a PC exclusively running Linux, or a dual-boot setup with Linux and Windows.
+- The AR Sandbox does not run under Windows, MacOS, or Virtual Machine.
+It either requires a PC exclusively running Linux, or a dual-boot setup with Linux.
 - A Microsoft Kinect 3D camera.
 The AR Sandbox software, or rather the underlying Kinect 3D Video Package as of version 2.8, supports all three models of the first-generation Kinect (Kinect-for-Xbox 1414 and 1473 and Kinect for Windows).
 All three are functionally identical, so get the cheapest model you can find.
 Note: The second-generation Kinect (Kinect for Xbox One or Kinect for Windows v2) is experimentally supported by the AR Sandbox software as of version 2.4, when using version 3.4 of the Kinect 3D Video Package.
 - A digital data projector with a digital video interface, such as HDMI, DVI, or DisplayPort.
 - A sandbox with a way to mount the Kinect camera and the projector above the sandbox.